Blog > Category > Posted: 2019-Aug-23, Updated: 2023-Apr-25

 There are several places where window cladding can be used.
 Take for example a regular PVC (vinyl) window, many companies have evolved their technology to replace vinyl channelled sills with wood, covered with vinyl (vinyl cladding) because wood is a very good temperature insulator and because vinyl is very easy to clean and maintain.

 And here’s where it sometimes gets confusing.
 Windows can also be produced as a cladding option, vinyl cladding (wooden windows with an exterior vinyl outer shell) and Aluminum cladding (wooden windows with an exterior aluminium outer shell).
 Both cladding options typically are designed to improve the durability and longevity of the window while allowing the interior to offer the highly-desirable look of real wood.

-Always ask questions, never assume and if you are still not sure to ask again.
+Always ask questions, never assume, and if you are still not sure, ask again.